turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 	256, 256, -- resolution of the texture
 	Vector(0.5, 0.5), Vector(0.5, 0), -- start and end uv coordinates will specify the gradient direction and extents GradientFlags.Inverse | GradientFlags.Smoothstep | GradientFlags.PerlinNoise, -- modifier flags bitwise combination
-	"rrr1", -- for each channel ,you can specify one of the following characters: 0, 1, r, g, b, a 2, -- perlin noise scale
+	"rrr1", -- for each channel, you can specify one of the following characters: 0, 1, r, g, b, a, x, y, z, w (lower or upper case)
+	2, -- perlin noise scale
 	123, -- perlin noise seed
 	6, -- perlin noise octaves